 MS-CTS Scholarship Program

-The Translational Research Institute (TRI), through its collaboration with the Winthrop P. Rockefeller Cancer Institute, Departments of Psychiatry and Pediatrics, and Arkansas Children’s Research Institute, is offering several scholarships to students attending the Master’s Program in Clinical and Translational Sciences (MS-CTS).
-Each awardee will be supported to cover 20% FTE to allow the scholar time to dedicate to the program.
+The Translational Research Institute (TRI), through its collaboration with the Winthrop P. Rockefeller Cancer Institute, Internal Medicine, and the Department of Pediatrics, is offering several scholarships to students to attend the Master’s Program in Clinical and Translational Sciences (MS-CTS).
+Each awardee will be supported to cover 30% FTE to allow the scholar time to dedicate to the program.

-Qualified candidates are full time UAMS faculty who are interested in applying to the MS-CTS Program in the coming fall semester, 2022.
-The following documents are required in the application and need to be submitted online by 5:00 pm April 15, 2022:
+Qualified candidates are full time UAMS faculty as of August 1, 2023 who are interested in applying to the MS-CTS Program in the coming fall semester, 2023.
+The following documents are required in the application and need to be submitted online by 5:00 pm March 30, 2023:

 - Career Development Statement/Personal Statement: Must show strong interest in clinical and/or translational research.
 Goals of the program and early career development must be clearly stated.
 While you may not have a specific research plan outlined, some idea of research interests and goals should be stated.
-Successful applicants will show a dedication to pursuing future funding (KL2, K23, foundation grants, etc.) by the end of the master’s program.
+Successful applicants will show a dedication to pursuing future funding (KL2, K23, R21, foundation grants, etc.) by the end of the master’s program.
+In addition, at least one research mentor needs to be identified and stated in the application.
+A letter of support from the mentor is not required but highly preferred.

 - Curriculum Vitae from the applicant.